Formatting Guidelines

 Materials and Methods

 The section describes the main stages of the study and justifies the choice of the methods, techniques, approaches, or actions used to obtain new scientific research results.
 The strategies and criteria for sampling (if the article contains an empirical part) are explained, the experimental basis of the study is noted.
 The stated methodology should provide a complete picture of the research progress so that it can be repeated by other scientists with the use of the same materials and methods.
-The section is required in the structure of a scientific article.
+The section "Materials and Methods" is mandatory in the structure of empirical and theoretical research.
+In review articles, the methodology is briefly described in the "Introduction" section.

 Results and Discussion